emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

   Specifies the data of a single `touchevent <http://www.w3.org/TR/touch-events/#touchevent-interface>`_.

+  .. c:member:: double timestamp

+    Absolute wallclock time when the data was recorded (milliseconds).

   .. c:member:: int numTouches

     The number of valid elements in the touches array.